China's Xi turns to financial experts to tame economic risks | The Japan Times

 Financial executives were long shunned for leadership positions.

-Xi started to stress the importance of financial expertise, and to elevate the status of executives, in 2017.
+Xi started to stress the importance of financial expertise and elevate the status of executives in 2017.

-“Political cadres, especially the senior ones, must work hard to learn financial knowledge and be familiar with financial sectors,” Xi said in a national meeting on financial affairs.
+“Political cadres, especially the senior ones, must work hard to learn financial knowledge and be familiar with financial sectors,” Xi said at the time in a national meeting on financial affairs.

 Half of the 12 former financial executives elevated to provincial leadership posts under Xi were born after 1970.